MariPeshko/42_Philosophers/README.md

 # 42_Philosophers

+ ![Quote]The unexamined life is not worth living.
+ — Socrates

-The project of 42Berlin school made by Maryna Peshko (mpeshko) in November of 2024 year.
-Learning the basics of multi-threading.
-Read more in subject "Philosophers.subject.pdf"
+42Berlin school project created by Maryna Peshko (mpeshko) in November of 2024.
+Studying the basics of multithreading.
+More details in the topic "Philosophers.subject.pdf"

 ### The program input:
    `./philo